 As one of the world’s first industrialized nations, America has had a mature industrial base for over a century.
 The country that tamed the west, built the railroads, cracked the nuclear code, and landed the first man on the moon only accomplished these feats through tremendous engineering talent.
 So where did all of the STEM professionals go?

-Over the past ten years engineering candidates have been siphoned away from the chemical, process, mechanical, and industrial fields into IT and software engineering.
-As a result, industrial companies face a massive challenge in finding the next generation of people who have the technical skills to change a tire on their own cars, let alone build steel bridges or pipelines.
+Over the past ten years candidates in STEM fields (Science, Technology, Engineering and Mathematics) have been siphoned away from the chemical, process, mechanical, and industrial fields into IT and software engineering.
+As a result, industrial companies face a massive challenge in finding the next generation of people who have the technical skills to satisfy the minimum requirements of the job.

 It’s gotten to a point where some organizations have stepped in to educate workers on the job.
 German glass manufacturer SCHOTT, for instance, offers one of the few apprenticeship programs at its plants in Duryea and Lebanon, Pa.
 “We set up an apprenticeship program because of a need for new talent as we’ve invested in capital equipment for glass forming,” said Lauren Lake, HR Director at SCHOTT North America of Lebanon, Pa.

 “We started our program in order to take a more active role in training the next generation of workers.
 Since these new machines rely heavily on highly technical expertise for their operation, the company needed specially trained talent to manage their maintenance, and the best way to do this was to create a program to train promising talent ourselves.”

 The changing dynamics of today’s market are requiring organizations to innovate new solutions to develop, attract, and retain the quality talent.
 With a new awakening of American manufacturing, many old dogs are reluctant to learn the new tricks, but in order to cultivate the next generation of engineers organizations must be willing to step outside their comfort zone.